Paul Ford

 Prevention as design

 Polycentric design keeps error inexpensive.
-Feedback remains continuous.
-Correction becomes a feature of structure rather than an emergency response.
+Feedback remains continuous, and correction becomes a feature of structure rather than an emergency response.

 Cooperation is the most efficient way to manage complexity.